COVID-19 / Coronavirus

 Protecting Employee and Member Health

 As an electric utility, we are considered an essential service and therefore continue to serve our members as best we can while following health-related guidelines.
 Some cooperative staff have jobs requiring them to interact with member and the public such as those in engineering, line work, and metering.
-Therefore, we have the following protocols in place to protect the health of our employees as well as members and the general public.
+While restrictions were in place associated with the state emergency order, the following protocols were in place to protect the health of our employees as well as members and the general public.

-- Any member or vendor contact that can wait until a later date will be postponed.
+- Any member or vendor contact that could wait until a later date was postponed.

-- Access to cooperative buildings is limited to an as needed basis.
+- Access to cooperative buildings was limited to an as-needed basis.

-- Employees who are able to perform their work from home are doing so to limit exposure.
+- Employees who were able to perform their work from home did so to limit exposure.

-- Employees wear gloves if they need to handle items from the public, such as money or paper.
+- Employees wore gloves if they needed to handle items from the public, such as money or paper.

-- PEC requires social distancing measures on all job sites for all parties involved.
+- PEC required social distancing measures on all job sites for all parties involved.

-- Line crews are performing general work practices, excluding types of work considered high risk relative to COVID-19.
+- Line crews performed general work practices, excluding types of work considered high risk relative to COVID-19.

-- High risk - any time social distancing cannot be recognized while working around non-cooperative employees.
+- High risk - any time social distancing could not be recognized while working around non-cooperative employees.

 - One trade on the job site at a time.

-- Lineworkers will remain assigned to the same crew as much as possible eliminating large group exposure.
+- Lineworkers remained assigned to the same crew as much as possible eliminating large group exposure.

-- Lineworkers are traveling in separate cooperative vehicles to limit exposure.
+- Lineworkers traveled in separate cooperative vehicles to limit exposure.

-- Cloth FR-rated face coverings are being provided to field personnel.
+- Cloth FR-rated face coverings were provided to field personnel.

-- Per state mandate, anyone inside a cooperative building or any employee or contractor working on behalf of the Cooperative must wear a face covering when in an indoor business or indoor public setting.
-Employees or contractors working outdoors on behalf of the Cooperative must wear a face covering when it is not possible to maintain social distancing of six feet.
+- Per state mandate, anyone inside a cooperative building or any employee or contractor working on behalf of the Cooperative were required to wear a face covering when in an indoor business or indoor public setting.
+Employees or contractors working outdoors on behalf of the Cooperative were required to wear a face covering when it was not possible to maintain social distancing of six feet.

-- Jobs that require an electrician on site will be restricted to priority jobs as listed below (social distancing must be observed):
+- Jobs that required an electrician on site were restricted to priority jobs as listed below (social distancing was observed):

 - Outage restoral